 Avoid purchasing liquor from street vendors since they may not be authentic, and bear in mind that drugs in Vietnam can be laced with toxic ingredients and potentially fatal.

-- Visas - All US citizens wishing to visit Vietnam will need to apply for a tourist visa, and no earlier than six months before their planned departure.
+All US citizens wishing to visit Vietnam will need to apply for a tourist visa and no earlier than six months before their planned departure.
 Your passport should be valid for at least six months past your date of return.
-If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.
+If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.

-- Currency - Vietnamese dong is the official currency in Vietnam.
+The Vietnamese Dong is the official currency in Vietnam.
 We recommend changing your money in post offices, banks or larger hotels.
 Airports also offer a convenient exchange rate.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Vietnam, since it covers not only the costs of medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Vietnam, since it covers not only the costs of medical problems but also theft and loss of valuables.